screeps/docs/source/contributed/tutorialMonkeyPatching.md

 Monkey patching is the practice of modifying the way that existing prototype functions operate.

-We will provide examples that will demonstrate a few of the infinite uses for monkey patching each example will try to build on the previous one, so you'll want to read through all of it to make sure you understand it fully.
+We will provide examples that will demonstrate a few of the infinite uses for monkey patching.
+Each example will build on the previous one, so you'll want to read through all of it to make sure you understand it fully.

 ## Introduction - Adding functions to prototypes